Mustang 22: Variants

-Operational history
+Reception

 In a 2010 review Steve Henkel wrote that the boat "has an unusual keel-centerboard arrangement, which includes a bulb on the keel ... combined with a centerboard slot splitting the keel in two.
 The centerboard, weighing 150 pounds, is cranked up and down using a winch mounted on the aft cabin bulkhead on the starboard side of the cockpit.
 A small inboard was optional, though we don’t see where it would fit in such a shallow hull.
 Best features: She looks sleek and fast, with her long cockpit and low profile.
 Worst features: Her buoyancy is low, due to her extended counter and pinched aft end thereby limiting weight at the back end, so her long cockpit is mostly unusable while racing.
 Her relatively narrow beam and low sitting headroom keep her from being a very comfortable cruiser—not that many owners would have cruising in mind, anyway.
 Finally, her diamond strut and 3/4 fractional rig give her an old-fashioned, outmoded look."